kubernetes-sigs/kubespray/docs/centos8.md

 If you have containers that are using iptables in the host network namespace (`hostNetwork=true`), you need to ensure they are using iptables-nft.
-An exemple how k8s do the autodetection can be found [in this PR](https://github.com/kubernetes/kubernetes/pull/82966)
+An example how k8s do the autodetection can be found [in this PR](https://github.com/kubernetes/kubernetes/pull/82966)